Smartphone Price Comparison: Android Phones That Stack Up To The iPhone 7

 Smartphones have replaced portable media players and MP3 players over the years.
 It’s been a while since Apple has updated the iPod Touch since the tech giant is focused on the iPhone, iPad, and iPad Mini.

 You may want to dish out $200 or more for an iPod Touch.
 It’s great to not have a device that doesn’t make calls, send text messages, or doesn’t require a monthly fee.
 But, you can save money on an Android phone and not activate on a service plan.
-According to liliputing.com, Walmart and Best Buy are offering Android phones for as little as $20.
+According to Liliputing, Walmart and Best Buy are offering Android phones for as little as $20.

 Walmart is offering the Alcatel Pixi 4 for $19.88, as of Saturday, May 6, 2017.
 It features a 4.5 inch, 854 x 480-pixel display, 1 GB of RAM, 8GB of storage, a microSD card slot, front and rear cameras, a Qualcomm Snapdragon 210 processor, an 1890 mAh battery, and Android 6.0 software.
 It’s ideal for web browsing, listening to music, and playing light games.